njmaeys/aws-skills/README.md

 - See README in `ami_creation`

 ## Prowler

-TODO - Put lambda that spins up ec2 on cron to run daily
-- I think it makes sense to have the s3 bucket lambda kill the instance as well since it should be done if the file is in s3

 Prowler appears to be doing a lot of stuff.
 In the interest of time right now going to try to get results into cloudwatch regardless.

-I know there are going to be failures that it can't read at the moment but, I need to get logs flowing.
+- I know there are going to be failures that it can't read at the moment but, I need to get logs flowing.
+- I think it makes sense to have the s3 bucket lambda kill the instance as well since it should be done if the file is in s3.
+- Thought about trying out kinesis but it is not in the Free Tier, not goin to try but does seem interesting.

 **Flow**
 Prowler dumps results to the git dir location in `/output/` so I can copy that to an S3 bucket after the results are done.